Certora/Documentation/docs/gambit/mutation-verifier.md

 ## Running the Mutation Verifier

+The mutation verificiation script is called `certoraMutate`.
-Once you have updated your `certora-cli` installation using `pip` to get the relevant dependencies, run Gambit from the command line:
+Run it from the command line:

 ```sh
 certoraMutate --prover_conf path/to/prover.conf --mutation_conf path/to/mutation.conf